robleroni/Puerro/docs/04-State-Management.md

 );

 const render = () => {
-	// handle rendering; in this case with the VDOM
+	// handle rendering; in this case with the virtual DOM }
-}
 ```